Shugur-Network/nw-publisher/README.md

 - **`--version <ver>`**: Delete a specific version and its assets
 - **`--orphans`**: Delete only unreferenced events (orphaned assets/manifests)

-See the cleanup help for more details: `nweb cleanup --help`
+See the cleanup help for more details: `nw-publisher cleanup --help`

 ### "Cannot find module 'nostr-tools'"